qooxdoo/qooxdoo/docs/core/classes.md

 The syntax for accessing static methods and variables is to use the classname to prefix the method or variable, for example `qx.test.Animal.someStaticVar`.

-In member methods, you have anther choice for accessing the class definition - you can use `this.constructor` which returns the class of the object.
+In member methods, you have another choice for accessing the class definition - you can use `this.constructor` which returns the class of the object.
 Note that `this.constructor` will be different depending on the actual instance of the class, for example: